UPPMAX/R-matlab-julia-HPC/docs/r/evaluation.md

 - `Form to submit any feedback during the day`

-???- question "For teachers: what is in that form?"
+???- hint "For teachers: what is in that form?"

     Thanks for your feedback.
     This feedback will be published as-is at the end of the day,